 In epidemiological studies, there was no evidence of an association between glyphosate exposure and solid tumors, leukemia, and HL.
 This conclusion is consistent with those recently conducted by IARC, EFSA, and JMPR.
-The available data for multiple myeloma are not considered adequate to assess carcinogenic potential at this time.
+Furthermore, the available studies do not link glyphosate exposure to multiple myeloma.

 At this time, a conclusion regarding the association between glyphosate exposure and risk of NHL cannot be supported based on the available data due to conflicting results.
 Chance and/or bias cannot be excluded as an explanation for observed associations.
-The magnitude of adjusted risk estimates for never/ever use were relatively small ranging from 1.0 (no association) to 1.85 in adjusted analyses, with the widest confidence interval observed for the highest effect estimate indicating the estimate is less reliable.
-All of the estimates were not statistically significant with half of the effect estimates approximately equal to 1, while the other half of the effect estimates ranged from 1.5-1.85.
-As a result, studies of at least equal quality provided conflicting results.
-There were various limitations identified in Section 3.6 for these studies that could impact calculated effect estimates and explain the weak responses observed in these studies.
+The magnitude of adjusted risk estimates for ever/never use were relatively small ranging from 1.0 (no association) to 1.85 in adjusted analyses, with the widest confidence intervals observed for the highest effect estimates indicating less reliability in these estimates.
+All of the ever/never estimates were not statistically significant with several effect estimates approximately equal to the null.
+There were various limitations identified in Section 3.6 for these studies that could impact calculated effect estimates and explain the weak responses observed.
 Meta-risk ratios using these studies were also of small magnitude ranging from 1.3-1.5.
 As discussed in Section 3.6, meta-analyses should be interpreted with caution and are susceptible to the same limitations identified for individual studies.

-Although none of the effect estimates were below 1 using the never/ever exposure metric, risk estimates were all below 1 (0.6-0.9) when using cumulative lifetime and intensity-weighted cumulative exposure metrics in the prospective cohort study (De Roos et al., 2005).
-As discussed in Section 6.2, two case-control studies that investigated an exposure-response relationship conflicted with the extensive analyses conducted by De Roos et al. (2005).
+Although none of the effect estimates were below 1 using the ever/never exposure metric, risk estimates were all below 1 (0.6-0.9) when using cumulative lifetime and intensity-weighted cumulative exposure metrics in the prospective cohort study (De Roos et al., 2005; Andreotti et al., 2017).
+As discussed in Section 6.2, two case-control studies that investigated an exposure-response relationship conflicted with the extensive analyses conducted for the AHS cohort.
 This may be due to differences in confounding control, differences associated with study design, limitations from small sample sizes, and/or, as some may suggest, a potentially short follow-up time in the cohort.
 It should also be noted that publication bias may play a role in this evaluation given there is a tendency to only publish positive results and potential concerns regarding glyphosate have only been raised in recent years.

-A total of 15 (9 rat and 6 mouse) animal carcinogenicity studies with glyphosate, glyphosate acid, or glyphosate salts were analyzed for the current evaluation.
-Although increases in tumor incidences were observed in some studies, none were considered treatment-related based on weight-of-evidence evaluations.
-In 7 of these studies, no tumors were identified for detailed evaluation.
-In the remaining studies, tumor incidences were not increased at doses <500 mg/kg/day, except for the testicular tumors observed in one study.
-The high dose tumors, as well as the testicular tumors, were not reproduced in other studies, including those testing the same animal strain with similar or higher dosing.
-Additionally, the tumors typically lacked a monotonic dose response, pairwise significance, and/or corroborating preneoplastic lesions.
+A total of 14 (8 rat and 6 mouse) animal carcinogenicity studies with glyphosate, glyphosate acid, or glyphosate salts were analyzed for the current evaluation.
+None of the tumors evaluated were considered to be treatment-related based on weight-of-evidence evaluations.
+Although statistically significant trends were observed following adjustment for multiple comparisons in a limited number of studies, statistically significant pairwise comparisons were only observed in 2 studies indicating tumor incidences were generally similar to concurrent controls.
+Additionally, none of the tumor results were reproduced in other studies, including those testing the same animal strain with similar or higher dosing.
+Furthermore, the tumors lacked a monotonic doseresponse and/or corroborating preneoplastic or related non-neoplastic lesions.